Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   - **Automatic**
     The initial mapping is automatically applied.
 All value changes or reruns are applied automatically in the mapping.
   - **Semi-automatic**
     The initial mapping is automatically applied.
-Values changes or reruns are applied after confirmation.
+Value changes or reruns are applied after confirmation.
   - **Semi-automatic, changes must be confirmed by another user**
-    The initial mapping as well as values changes or reruns are applied after confirmation by another user.
+    The initial mapping as well as value changes or reruns are applied after confirmation by another user.
   - **Manual**
     The initial mapping is automatically applied.
 Afterwards, the changes in the mapping must be triggered manually to be applied.

 - *Source attribute*
   Click the drop-down list within the arrow box and select the appropriate source attribute for the mapping.
 Depending on the selected ETL extension one or several *Source attribute* arrow boxes are displayed.
 The selection in the drop-down list depends on the selected ETL extension which defines the required data type of the source attribute(s).
 This drop-down list is only displayed if an ETL extension has been selected in the *Extension* drop-down list.
-  For detailed information about how to set up an attribute mapping, see [Edit an ETL attribute mapping](../Operation/01_ManageETLMappings.md#edit-an-etl-attribute-mapping).
+  For detailed information about how to set up an attribute mapping, see [Edit the ETL attribute mappings](../Operation/01_ManageETLMappings.md#edit-the-etl-attribute-mappings).

 **Configuration**